(All fields required)

 Please enter your name.

 Advanced Education Fellows will enroll in the Med.Ed. program at the University of Cincinnati.
 Course topics include curriculum design, adult learning theory, educational technology with special emphasis on medical simulation, qualitative research methods, and statistical analysis.
-The coursework culminates with a final project planned with assistance from a thesis committee of CCHMC clinical and research personnel.
+The coursework culminates with a final project planned with assistance from a thesis committee of clinical and research personnel from Cincinnati Children's.

 The department of anesthesiology has many ongoing clinical and laboratory research projects.
 Examples include neurotoxicity of anesthetic agents, epilepsy, regional anesthesia, quality, simulation, and technical skill assessment.
 In addition to collaboration with existing researchers, candidates will develop their own research interests during the advanced fellowship and have appropriate support and guidance in pursuing these topics.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900